 Author: Taylor Carter

-Taylor is the Marketing Manager at CompuData.
+Taylor is the Marketing Manager at CBIZ CompuData.
 She graduated from the University of Tennessee, Knoxville with her degree in public relations and a minor in business administration.
 Taylor has a passion for writing and helping others share their story.